How to start a blog and find your first readers (part 2)

 - All-in-one (domain, SSL, email, and backups included)

 Some of the most popular hosting companies are Hostinger, Bluehost, SiteGround, HostGator, GoDaddy, DreamHost, WP Engine, Namecheap, and GreenGeeks.
-Out of these, I recommend starting with the one I personally use to host this site: Hostinger.
+Out of these, I recommend starting with the one I use to host this site: Hostinger.

 Hostinger consistently appears at the top of web hosting comparison guides (see the sources at the end of this post), thanks to its affordability and ease of use.